 01Lauren Hutton: 26 Covers

 She was well known for the small gap between her front teeth that set her apart from other models.
+Hutton was also an actress starring in films, and T.V.
 Hutton went on to have a successful modeling and cosmetics career as well, defying stereotypes about youth and beauty when she appeared in a Calvin Klein underwear ad in 2017—at age 73.

 02Karen Graham: 20 Covers

 Tied for second with the most Vogue magazine covers is supermodel Karen Graham.
 She was born in 1945 in Mississippi and began modeling in 1969 after a fateful encounter with modeling agency owner Eileen Ford.

 Graham decided to take the stairs instead of waiting for an elevator one day in Manhattan.
 As she passed Eileen Ford in the stairway, Ford began chatting with Graham and encouraged her to become a model.
 Her first Vogue cover was in 1970, and by 1975 she had covered the magazine 20 times.

 Not only was Graham a successful model until her retirement from the industry in 1985, but she owned and operated a successful fly-fishing business as well.
 She also had a lucrative contract with Estee Lauder from 1970 to 1985.

 Born in England in 1942, Jean Shrimpton began modeling in 1960.
 She was included as one of Time magazine’s Top 100 influential fashion icons of all time and has covered Vogue 20 times.

 Shrimpton was one of the first supermodels and also one of the most highly paid models of the 1960s.
 Raised on a farm in Buckinghamshire, she was discovered in London's Hyde Park at age 18.

 Shrimpton was credited as being partly responsible for the launch of the miniskirt when she wore a dress that ended above her knee at an appearance in Melbourne in 1965.